PierreYvesBouchet/Optimization-by-Directional-Attacks/README.md

 				data/
 					warcraft_maps/ 		# Formerly warcraft_maps_shortest_path_oneskin
 						12x12/
-						# If not deleted earlier, the non-needed folders 18x18/ and 24x24/ and 30x30/ are also here
+						# If not deleted earlier, the non-needed folders 18x18/ and 24x24/ and 30x30/ are also here.
 ```